 There have been a couple of expansion products released this year for it as well.
-Monsters and Mercenaries allows you to add different miniatures to your warbands and also allows you to fight and tame great beasts.
+Monsters and Mercenaries allow you to add different miniatures to your warbands and also allow you to fight and tame great beasts.
 The Tome of Champions gives the background information to some upcoming warbands and includes the stat cards for all the previous warbands only released until now in card packs.

 Warcry is a stellar games system and we hope to see it develop further in the year to come.

 From the Preview: